-An accountant's duties primarily focus on collecting, reviewing, and compiling financial information for presentation in an orderly format.
-Certified Public Accountants (CPAs) are licensed by the state in which they practice and must complete 80 hours of continuing education every two years to maintain their level of knowledge.
+An accountant's duties primarily focus on collecting, reviewing and compiling financial information for presentation in an orderly format.
+Certified Public Accountants (CPA) are licensed by the state in which they practice and must complete 80 hours of continuing education every two years to maintain their level of knowledge.
 Some CPAs specialize in taxes and financial planning.
-If your tax preparer is such an individual, they could be pretty helpful in focusing your thinking on estate planning issues.
+If your tax preparer is such an individual, he or she could be quite helpful in focusing your thinking on estate planning issues.
 Knowing your tax and financial information, the CPA could review your goals and discuss various ways to achieve them.
-When you meet each year to prepare your income taxes, it's an excellent time to review any changes in family circumstances and the tax law.
+When you meet each year to prepare your income taxes, it's a good time to review any changes in family circumstances and the tax law.

 Your CPA could review the various entrance options for life care communities and suggest the financially best one for you.
-Also, with knowledge of your finances and current record keeping, the CPA may be able to consolidate your paperwork and make the information more readily available and presentable to you and your family.
-Many people consider their CPA a general financial advisor for life issues.
+Also, with knowledge of your finances and current record keeping, the CPA may be able to consolidate your "paperwork" suggesting ways to make the information more readily available and presentable to you and your family.
+Many people look upon their CPA as a general financial advisor for life issues.